uikit/uikit-site/docs/pages/install.md

 You have the following options to get UIkit:

 - Download the [latest release](https://github.com/uikit/uikit/releases/latest) with pre-built JavaScript and CSS.
-- Install with [Bower](https://bower.io) to get the pre-built JavaScript, CSS and the Less source file.
+- Install with [Bower](https://bower.io) to get the pre-built JavaScript, CSS and the Less source files.
 This is recommended when using UIkit for a typical web project: ```bower install uikit```
 - Clone the repo to get all source files including build scripts: `git clone git://github.com/uikit/uikit.git`
 - Install with [Npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install uikit```

-All versions of UIkit are also hosted on the Cloudflare content delivery network via [cdnjs.com](https://cdnjs.com/libraries/uikit).
+The compiled files of all UIkit versions are also hosted on the Cloudflare content delivery network via [cdnjs.com](https://cdnjs.com/libraries/uikit).

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/uikit/[uikit-version]/css/uikit.min.css" />